dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

   the box next to ``Invert rotation axis``.
 We see that the orientation of the spots changes, but they still make a clear lattice either way.

-In this case, we will continue with the second job.
-To ensure we are working with the right files, the correct steps up to this point are:
+In this case, we will continue with the inverted axis.
+As a recap and to ensure we are working with the right files, the correct steps up to this point are:

 .. code-block:: bash